Can one rely on the goodness of the world to support their journey AND be a positive example for change? Absolutely!

 *Rob carried fake proof of funds and false onward papers for travel in order to bypass security borders and be allowed into new countries.

-On January 15, 2014, Rob Greenfield left his home with a one-way ticket to Panama City and the above-mentioned items in his pockets.
+On January 15, 2014, Rob left his home with a one-way ticket to Panama City and the above-mentioned items in his pockets.
 4,000 miles away from San Diego, the adventurer set out to form new relations, meet contacts connected to via social media, and explore the sharing economy for himself during the expected month-long journey.

-As described in the Urban Times, one of Rob’s main intentions was to disconnect from mainstream society as much as possible and experience true, genuine human interaction.
+One of Rob’s main intentions was to disconnect from mainstream society as much as possible and experience true, genuine human interaction.
 While this was accomplished in the jungles of Latin America, a surprising realization was also earned: it is a benefit and fact of this time period that both social media and human interaction go hand in hand.

 Both technology and human kindness allowed the activist to venture back home, and it was to discover and share this realization that Rob left in the first place.